Yutong-Zhou-cv/Awesome-Text-to-Image/README.md

 ## <span id="head5"> *Contact Me* </span>

-* If you have any question, please feel free to concat Yutong ZHOU (E-mail: <zhou@i.ci.ritsumei.ac.jp>).
+* If you have any question, please feel free to contact Yutong ZHOU (E-mail: <zhou@i.ci.ritsumei.ac.jp>).